 After 20 years as a successful neuroscientist and neuroengineer, I realized that I had become a manager, no longer doing what I love most: making things.
 I was busy in my office writing grant applications and going to meetings, while the grad students and post-docs in my lab were doing all the fun stuff: researching how brain circuits work by interfacing live brain cells to computers.
 I took a two-year sabbatical in 2014-2015, exploring the Maker Movement in Seattle, Ireland, and the San Francisco Bay Area.
 I toured and worked in many makerspaces, and went to loads of maker fairs.
 There I realized that makers are my people.
 Although things were going very well for me as a professor at my top-ranked biomedical engineering department shared by Georgia Tech and Emory University, I decided to close my research lab and become a maker and freelancer full-time.
 I love hands-on teaching, especially when it involves designing, inventing, making, and fixing things.
 At Georgia Tech, I won awards from my university and from the University System of Georgia for my approach to motivating students by getting them involved in real-world projects — I wrote a book about my project-based approaches to teaching.
 My Irish wife, Mairead, and I had such a good time touring makerspaces across Ireland during the summer of 2015, that we decided to return to her homeland for good.
-We now live in Dundalk, which is an hour’s drive north of Dublin on the East coast.
+We now live in Castleblayney, County Monaghan, which is about an hour’s drive northwest of Dublin.
 I still do scientific consulting and writing, in addition to all my woodworking, electronics, and coding maker activities.

 - My Research site at the Georgia Institute of Technology